What Does Collision Insurance Cover?

 #3: Your Financial Situation

-If your car is totalled and you're at fault, can you handle the expense of replacing it without insurance coverage?
+Ask yourself: Can you afford the worst-case scenario?
+If your car is totalled and you are at fault, can you handle the expense of buying a new car without insurance help?

-Examples When Collision Insurance Helps Pay for Repairs
+When Collision Insurance Pays

 Is It Worth Getting Collision Coverage for an Older Vehicle?